-French Toast is such a classic morning breakfast treat.
-And there is good french toast and there is great french toast.
+French toast is such a classic morning breakfast treat.
+And there is good French toast, and there is great French toast.
 This is definitely great french toast!
 What makes it so great?
-I think it’s that I use thick real french bread.
-There is a lot of bread to soak up the yummy, flavorful egg batter, and you end up with a super soft, super moist, delectable french toast.
+I think it’s that I use thick real French bread.
+There is a lot of bread to soak up the yummy, flavorful egg batter, and you end up with a super soft, super moist, delectable French toast.

 Honestly, no!
-I’ve used this same recipe with a standard loaf of store bought bread, and guess what?
+I’ve used this same recipe with a standard loaf of store-bought bread, and guess what?
 It’s still great!
-I’ve also used brioche, which is bread made with lots of eggs, milk and butter, so it’s a very rich and hearty bread, but makes great french toast.
+I’ve also used brioche, which is bread made with lots of eggs, milk, and butter, so it’s a very rich and hearty bread but makes great French toast.

-The recipe amounts and instructions are for a loaf of french bread, so if you are using regular bread or even brioche, you might not need as much egg batter.
-You could always cut the recipe in half, and being so quick and easy you could whip up a little more batter should you need more.
-If you are using regular bread or brioche you do not need to soak the bread in a 9 x 13 pan.
-Just dip the bread in the batter bowl, flip it over a few times and put it on the griddle.
+The recipe amounts and instructions are for a loaf of French bread, so if you are using regular bread or even brioche, you might not need as much egg batter.
+You could always cut the recipe in half, and being so quick and easy, you could whip up a little more batter should you need more.
+If you are using regular bread or brioche, you do not need to soak the bread, just dip it in the batter bowl, flip it over a few times, and put it on the griddle.

-Whip up the egg mixture by adding all the ingredients to a medium size bowl and mix with a whisk or hand help mixer.
-Once the egg batter is mixed well, (it should be foamy), pour it evenly over the bread.
+Whip up the egg mixture by adding all the ingredients to a medium-size bowl and mix with a whisk or hand-held mixer.
+Once the egg batter is mixed well (it should be foamy), pour it evenly over the bread.

-Serve warm with butter, syrup and fresh fruit.
+Serve warm with butter, syrup, and fresh fruit.
 Enjoy!

 The Best French Toast

-- 1 loaf of french bread
+- 1 loaf of French bread

 - 6 eggs